 The County Clerk is an elected position with duties set out statutorily in the Texas Constitution as follows: The Texas Constitution Article 5 - JUDICIAL DEPARTMENT Section 20 - COUNTY CLERK

-By January 1st, 2015, Comal County Court At Law, Civil and Probate Departments will no longer be allowed by law to accept any paper filings from attorneys; they must be e-filed.
-For more information about E-Filing go to http://www.texfile.com/
+As of Jan.
+1, 2015, Comal County Court At Law, Civil and Probate Departments no longer accept paper filings from attorneys; they must be e-filed.
+For more information about e-filing, visit www.efiletexas.gov.

 Comal County Clerk's Responsibilities:

 - Vital Statistics NOTICE To The Public: Pending Certified Copy Request Change